-Evaluation is based on continuous assessment, in which sessional work and the terminal

-Sessional work consists of class tests, mid-term examination(s), home- work assignments etc., as determined by the Instructor.
+- 1.5.1 Evaluation is based on continuous assessment, in which sessional work and the terminal examination contribute to the final grade. - 1.5.2 Sessional work consists of class tests, mid-term examination(s), home- work assignments etc., as determined by the Instructor.
 Absence from these or late submission of home-work will result in loss of marks.
 Attendance in the mid-term examination is compulsory.
 If a student does not attend the examination, she/he shall be considered to have obtained zero marks in it.
 Absence on medical grounds, certified by the Chief Medical Officer of the Institute, may be condoned, and the student may be permitted to take a substitute examination as decided by the instructor.
 In such a case, medical certificate issued by the Chief Medical